Consumer Guide to Funeral and Cemetery Purchases

 - funeral establishment if the body will be shipped out of the area);

 - Obtaining the death certificate and other required permits;

-The funeral establishment may require you to pay this fee, as well as the cost of the specific funeral goods and services you select
+The funeral establishment may require you to pay this fee in addition to the specific funeral goods and services you select.

 The law does not require embalming.
-However, a funeral establishment must refrigerate an unembalmed body in its possession if burial or cremation does not take place within 24 hours.
-(See exception under Home Death Care, below) As a practical matter, however, you may wish to authorize embalming if there will be a delay before a public viewing.
+However, the person with the right to control disposition must accept or decline embalming by signing a specific form prescribed by the Bureau.
+Additionally, a funeral establishment must refrigerate an unembalmed body in its possession if burial or cremation does not take place within 24 hours.
+(See exception under Home Death Care.)
+As a practical matter, however, you may wish to authorize embalming if there will be a delay before a public viewing.
 Keep in mind that embalming does not prevent decomposition of a body.

 (NOTE: A coroner may require embalming in certain circumstances.)

 The law does not require the purchase of a casket before cremation.